What is PIP Coverage and How Does it Work?

 Call (702) 382-0000 for a free consultation

-PIP insurance is a form of auto insurance coverage that’s often referred to as “no-fault” insurance.
-It’s mandatory in 15 states, and it pays personal injury claims up to a threshold regardless of who was at fault in an auto accident.
+Personal injury protection (PIP) insurance is a form of auto insurance coverage often referred to as “no-fault” insurance.
+It’s mandatory in 16 states and pays personal injury claims up to a threshold regardless of who was at fault in an auto accident.
 Each state sets its own PIP threshold.

-Anybody who is injured in a motor vehicle accident files their own PIP claim with their own insurer.
+Understanding how PIP works is important when you need to file a claim.
+Anyone injured in a motor vehicle accident files their own PIP claim with their insurer.
 Each driver’s insurance company then pays their insured person’s damages up to their state’s threshold amount.
 If bodily injury damages exceed the threshold amount, the injured person can then file suit directly against the driver who caused the accident.

-The fact that a driver lives in a “no-fault” insurance state doesn’t mean that an insured person’s premium won’t rise after an accident.
+Regardless of whether the driver lives in a no-fault or at-fault insurance state, it doesn’t mean an insured person’s premium won’t rise after an accident.
 What might determine your ultimate premium on PIP coverage are:

 • Whether it’s mandatory in your state